 - What happens if I decide to leave the study early?

-If you are a participant, you may contact the IRB Office with any questions or concerns.
+If you are a participant, you may contact the HSR Office with any questions or concerns.